 Giving a subscription for a video streaming service like Netflix can also provide more entertainment during what could be a few hours of infusion during each treatment session.

-Sudoku puzzles can help patients stay busy during treatment and keep their mind sharp!
+Crossword and Sudoku puzzles can help patients stay busy during treatment and keep their minds sharp!